docker/docs/content/guides/use-case/tensorflowjs.md

 ---

 This guide introduces the seamless integration of TensorFlow.js with Docker to perform face detection.
-In this guide, you'll explore:
+In this guide, you'll explore how to:

 - Run a containerized TensorFlow.js application using Docker.
 - Implement face detection in a web application with TensorFlow.js.